Secret333Boy/microservices-lab-1/README.md

 Now auth and email service work nice together.
 Other services also work, but they are on the dev stage and might be issues with them.

-Testing.
+## Testing
 After starting the app:
-1) Register in system
+1. Register in system
     POST http://localhost/api/auth/register
     {
         "email" : "your-email",
         "password": "Ab#432143215"
     }

-2) Go to your email account and follow the link.
+2. Go to your email account and follow the link.
 You will see nothing, but on backend your account will be verified.

-3) You may login
+3. You may login
     POST http://localhost/api/auth/login
     {
         "email" : "your-email",
         "password": "Ab#432143215"
     }

+4. Email Service works internally (even does not have ingress. it is not needded hence is used only by auth service).